 The RTA conciliator will act as a neutral 3rd party and help exchange information between you and the lessor to see if an agreement can be reached.
 This is a good opportunity to identify details of the dispute and request copies of any relevant documents, such as receipts and invoices.

 If you and the lessor are able to reach a voluntary agreement the RTA can help parties put this agreement in writing.
-If the dispute relates to a bond matter the RTA will simply get both parties to fill in new Refund of Rental Bond forms that reflect this agreement.
+If the dispute relates to a bond matter the RTA will simply get both parties to fill in a new Refund of Rental Bond form that reflects this agreement.

 If the RTA cannot assist you to resolve your dispute, they will send you a Notice of Unresolved Dispute with a conciliation number.
 If you apply to QCAT for a non-urgent hearing you will need to write the conciliation number on your application form and attach a copy of your Notice of Unresolved Dispute.